aved991/customer_segmentation---Unsupervised-Machine-Learning/README.md

-**Notice**
+# **Notice**
-The file path to this program is directly taken from the raw data link that opens up in GitHub
+The file path to this program is directly taken from the raw data link that opens up in GitHub when you click on the "Raw" tab.